henrikmotzkus/AutomationDemo/README.md

 #### 7.3.3 (Folder prefix 13) Deployment with Github Actions

+Github action is a pipeline enginge that could be leveraged for code push to your hosting environment like Azure functions.

 In step 4 you deployed a Azure function.
 The code deployment onto the Azure function is achieved with Github actions.
-In \.github\workflows you'll find a workflow to deploy code from Github to the function.
+In the folder **\.github\workflows** you'll find a workflow definition to deploy code from Github to the function.
+The file is called **main_powershelldeployfunction.yaml**

 [Docs](https://docs.microsoft.com/en-us/azure/developer/github/github-actions/)